-You might feel excitement and joy , or worry and anxiety about not feeling ‘ready’ be a parent or about ‘getting it wrong to name a few:
+You might feel excitement and joy , or worryabout not feeling ‘ready’ to be a parent, or about ‘getting it wrong.

 - You may or may not fall instantly in love with your baby.
 It often takes time to develop a close bond

 - You might feel sad about what it seems you’ve had to give up, for example: time on your own with your partner, work, time to exercise or see your friends.
 You may feel that you’ve lost your independence

 - You haven’t lost these things forever – but there will be a lot of changes when you have a young baby

 - You might feel under pressure from yourself or others.
 There are many pictures of happy families on social media, so it’s easy to assume that other people find parenting easy and are ‘perfect parents’.
 The reality is that most people have a mixture of happy and challenging times.

 Try to have realistic expectations and not to be too critical of yourself.
 Some days will be easier and more enjoyable than others.
 It’s normal to feel exhausted, stressed, overwhelmed and frustrated at times.

 You may have memories from your own childhood and how your parents treated you.
 Depending on whether this was mostly positive or negative, this can bring up emotions you don’t expect.

 For example, you might even feel a bit jealous of your baby.
 You and your partner want to give them a good life but you didn’t get a good start in life yourself.